 To find out more, you can watch this short summary of the presentation:

-Established in 1819, ESCP Europe has educated generations of leaders and entrepreneurs.
-With its six urban campuses in Berlin, London, Madrid, Paris, Turin and Warsaw, ESCP Europe's true European identity enables the provision of a unique style of cross-cultural business education and a global perspective on international management issues.
-ESCP Europe welcomes 5,000 students and 5,000 executives from 100 different nations every year, offering them a wide range of general management and specialised programmes (Bachelor, Masters, MBA, Executive MBA, PhD and Executive Education).
-ESCP Europe is among the 1% of business schools worldwide to be triple-accredited (AACSB, AMBA, EQUIS).
+Established in 1819, ESCP has educated generations of leaders and entrepreneurs.
+With its six urban campuses in Berlin, London, Madrid, Paris, Turin and Warsaw, ESCP's true European identity enables the provision of a unique style of cross-cultural business education and a global perspective on international management issues.
+ESCP welcomes 5,000 students and 5,000 executives from 100 different nations every year, offering them a wide range of general management and specialised programmes (Bachelor, Masters, MBA, Executive MBA, PhD and Executive Education).
+ESCP is among the 1% of business schools worldwide to be triple-accredited (AACSB, AMBA, EQUIS).